Sociaby/Sociaby_Socialoffers/README.md

    * `modman clone git@bitbucket.org:sociaby/Sociaby_Socialoffers.git`
    * Make sure you have installed [modman](https://github.com/colinmollenhour/modman) prior to this step.

- 3. Install manually by:
+ 4. Install manually by:

-   * [Downloading the tarball](http://www.google.com) and deflating it inside your Magento installation's root (where you can find index.php).
+   * [Downloading the tarball](https://sociaby.com/wp-content/uploads/2013/01/Sociaby_Magento_plugin-0.1.0.tar.gz) and deflating it inside your Magento installation's root (where you can find index.php).
    * Via S/FTP by copying the `app/` directory inside the tarball into your Magento installation's root.
 Don't worry, you will not overwrite anything important.
+   * Delete / Ignore `package.xml` inside the tarball.
+It's not important.

 If you can't seem to get to the pages mentioned in the **Configuration** section, please refer to the **Troubleshooting** section.